philc/book-notes/how to talk so kids will listen - adele faber.md

     loses their cell phone, consider praising how long they kept the cell phone in their possession, and let them naturally brainstorm how they're going to keep it from being lost again in the future, and take pride in their ownership.
 Similar scenario: when they get a bad grade.
-  * Rather than putting a kid in a roll -- "they're picky eater", "they're shy", "they're slow to warm up to new things" as a defense towards other adults as to why your kid is an engaging with them, instead use the phrase "when they're ready".
-This seems to satisfy everybody's concern that the kid is an engaging in the way they expect.
+  * Rather than putting a kid in a role -- "they're picky eater", "they're shy", "they're slow to warm up to new things" as a defense towards other adults as to why your kid is not engaging with them, instead use the phrase "when they're ready".
+This seems to satisfy everybody's concern that the kid isn't engaging in the way they expect.
   * Competitive games
     * They're hard for any age.
-If you going to play board games like Candy Land, then the person who completes the board first can be in first place, but let everybody else complete the game.
+If you're going to play board games like Candy Land, then the person who completes the board first can be in first place, but let everybody else complete the game.
     * Kids love races.
-A way to make them noncompetitive is to buy a stopwatch, have one kid race, and the other kid time then and then have them switch, and then have them try to be their own times.
+A way to make them noncompetitive is to buy a stopwatch, have one kid race, and the other kid time then and then have them switch, and then have them try to beat their own times.
 You might think they would directly compare, but they don't enough to ruin the fun.
 They focus on beating their own times.